 Also Read: 20 Bible Stories for Children

 This story is from Aesop’s Fables and impresses the importance of being truthful.
 It is the story of a shepherd boy who watched a flock of sheep near his village.
-The area was known to have a wolf that was infamous for raiding the sheep flock and making away with a couple of sheep.
-Every villager knew of the menace and was always ready to come to the aid of anyone who had a problem with the wolf.
-But the boy overlooked this helpful nature of the villagers, and in fact, ridiculed it.
-For his amusement, he brought out the villagers, three times, by crying out for help, saying “Wolf!
+The area was known to have a wolf infamous for raiding the sheep flock and making away with a couple of sheep.
+Every villager knew of the menace and was ready to come to the aid of anyone with a problem with the wolf.
+But the boy overlooked this helpful nature of the villagers and in fact, ridiculed it.
+For his amusement, he brought out the villagers three times, by crying out for help, saying, “Wolf!
 Wolf!”.
 The ever-vigilant villagers immediately came to help him, only to find the shepherd boy having a hearty laugh.
 They were naturally upset when he laughed at them for getting fooled.
-One day, however, a wolf actually came and started killing and eating his sheep.
-This time, when he cried for help, none of the villagers came to his aid, as they thought he was playing a prank on them again.
+One day, however, a wolf came and started killing and eating his sheep.
+When he cried for help, none of the villagers came to his aid, as they thought he was playing a prank on them again.
 As a result, the wolf destroyed the shepherd’s flock.
 The moral of the story is that no one believes a liar, even when he tells the truth.